RS-485 Line Quality

 Note: ZETLAB software package must be installed on the computer.

 Connect ZET 210 to RS485 interface converter in the cable line connection place (where the measuring modules are located).
-At the same time, the terminal 1 of the device is connected to D+ circuit, terminal 2 to D- circuit and terminal ┴ to GND circuit (for connection convenience it is recommended to use adapter connection terminals).
+At the same time, the terminal 1 of the device is connected to D+ circuit, terminal 2 to D- circuit and terminal ┴ to GND circuit (for convenience of connection it is recommended to use adapter connection terminals).

 - Activate interface converter and power supply on RS-485 line.